jsosulski/toeplitzlda/README.md

 # ToeplitzLDA

+- [ ] Find a way to re-add visualization methods without dependency mess.

 Code for the ToeplitzLDA classifier proposed in [here](https://arxiv.org/abs/2202.02001).
 The classifier conforms sklearn and can be used as a drop-in replacement for other LDA classifiers.
 For in-depth usage refer to the learning from label proportions (LLP) example